What we’re about

 What are the books and how are they selected?

-This is a Non-Fiction book club.
+This originally began as a Non-Fiction book club yet we are expanding to read classic literature and contemporary voices just as well.
 We curate our book selection based on recommendations from leading thinkers, authors, and accomplished individuals.

 What genre of books will be selected?